leontristain/modnotes/windhelm/upcoming.md

 I do not plan to eventually work on an Open Cities patch, or, more accurately, an OCS patch is very low priority for me and I don't expect to ever get to it.

 I personally do not use Open Cities Skyrim and not a fan of the idea in general.
 I think throwing everything into one worldspace makes compatibility and large modlists a harder problem for folks to solve.
 My personal view is also not only that loading doors don't bother me, but that Skyrim could use _more_ loading doors and separated spaces.
-Separate spaces help with modularity and confining the scope of issues.
+I like separate spaces because I think they help with modularity and confining the scope of issues.
 It can also be advantageous in that the inside can be bigger or different from the outside and still allow suspension of disbelief.

-Though, I recognize that these are personal views and lots of people think differently (after all OCS is incredibly popular).
+Though, I do recognize that these are personal views and lots of people think differently (after all OCS is incredibly popular).
 That said, as you can clearly see here, there are tons of other work to do.
 So with my personal preference on OCS, I naturally have less motivation to work on an OCS patch, and thus I will be prioritizing an OCS patch near the bottom of my list, which realistically means I don't expect to ever get to it.

-That said, anyone else is completely free to work on an OCS patch.
+Nevertheless, anyone else is completely free to work on an OCS patch.
 More choices is always better than less choices.

 Currently, the base mod is roughly the same size inside as it is outside, so I believe fundamentally an OCS patch is possible.
+There may be plenty of challenges to solve.
+For example, my Windhelm worldspace stuff is a bit different from my Tamriel worldspace stuff.
+The differences are small enough that I believe most players would be able to keep their suspension of disbelief.
+A good number of cases the difference comes from technical problems I had to work around, such as imperfect collision geometry on some of the large exterior objects creating invisible barriers within the city.
+An OCS patch would probably need to solve these problems differently.
+Though, take everything I said here with a grain of salt since I never tried to make an OCS patch or looked at what it involves.
+I'm just blindly guessing, that's all.

 ## Work To Be Done As Separate ESPs